 The Ira A. Fulton Schools of Engineering offers many merit and need-based scholarships to undergraduate students.
 Scholarships are offered on an annual basis, and are funded by a variety of sources, including private donors, corporations and alumni, with amounts ranging up to $10,000 per academic year.
 You may find more information at: Fulton Schools Scholarships.
 There are other scholarships at ASU with more specific criteria, varying deadlines and application requirements.
 The best way to find any relevant scholarships is to use the ASU Scholarship Search.
 We also encourage all students applying for scholarships to submit a Free Application for Financial Aid, or FAFSA, so they can be considered for financial aid.

 Students interested in changing their major to one of the degree programs within the Ira A. Fulton Schools of Engineering must meet the Fulton School admission requirements for transfer students.
 Change of major is not guaranteed, and students interested in changing majors are encouraged to make an appointment with an advisor in the program of interest to discuss the probability of success and to develop a plan of action to ensure successful advancement to upper-division courses.
 Many Fulton Schools students switch between engineering and computing majors in their first several semesters.
 However, keep in mind that after those first several semesters, it becomes increasingly difficult to change majors and still graduate in four years.
 Learn more about transferring to the Fulton Schools.

 16. Do I have to live on campus?

-The Ira A. Fulton Schools of Engineering requires all of its first-time freshman students to live on-campus their freshman year.
+The Ira A. Fulton Schools of Engineering expects all of its first year students to live on-campus their first year.
 After that students are free to explore alternate housing arrangements.
 If desired, students can live on-campus for their entire undergraduate career.
 Learn more about Fulton Schools Residential Communities on both the Tempe and Polytechnic campuses.